Clustering, order conditions, and languages of interval exchanges: Clustering

 {\it Non-primitive words}.
 As remarked in \cite{mrs}, the Burrows-Wheeler transform can be extended to a non-primitive word $w_1\cdots w_n$, by ordering its $n$ (non necessarily distinct) cyclic conjugates by non-strictly increasing lexicographical order and taking the word made by their last letters.
-Then $B(v^m)$ is deduced from $B(v)$ by replacing each of its letters $x_i$ by $x_i^m$, and $v^m$ is clustering for $\pi$ iff $v$ is clustering for $\pi$.\\
+Then $B(v^m)$ is deduced from $B(v)$ by replacing each of its letters $x_i$ by $x_i^m$, and $v^m$ is clustering for $\pi$ if and only if $v$ is clustering for $\pi$.\\

-We shall now relate clustering to order conditions.
-We re-state Theorem 1 of \cite{fz5} with pairs of order, omitting the hypothesis of primitivity as explained in \cite{fz5} just after its proof.
+The clustering is linked to the order condition by the following result, which is a restatement of Theorem 1 of \cite{fz5}, omitting the hypothesis of primitivity as explained in \cite{fz5} just after its proof:

-\begin{theorem} \cite{fz5} A word $w$ over $\mathcal A$ is clustering for the pair of orders $(<_A,<_D)$ if and only if the language $L_w$ satisfies the order condition for $(<_A,<_D)$.
-Any bispecial word in $L_w$ is a factor of $ww$ and is of length at most $|w|-2.$ \end{theorem}
+\begin{theorem} \cite{fz5} A word $u$ over $\mathcal A$ is clustering for the pair of orders $(<_D,<_A)$ if and only if the language $L_u$ satisfies the order condition for $(<_D,<_A)$. \end{theorem}